Table of Contents:

 Slot Holes | Hydraulic valve slots, gas channels | Long and narrow, often used in specialized structures | CNC milling, wire cutting |

-In CNC hole machining, choosing the right drill bit is crucial.
-Different drill bit types are suitable for different machining needs and material properties.
-The following are common drill types and their application scenarios:
+In the process of CNC machining parts, selecting the appropriate drill bit is crucial.
+Different types of drill bits are suited for varying machining requirements and material properties.
+Below are common drill bit types and their application scenarios:

 Twist drills are the most common general-purpose drills, featuring a helical design for machining a wide range of materials, including metal, wood, and plastics.
 They are characterized by high chip removal efficiency and are suitable for routine drilling and medium precision machining in mass production.